 - represent the person’s interests in relation to medical treatment, including when the person does not have capacity for medical treatment decision-making.

-The Guardianship and Administration Act 2019 (Vic) enables the appointment of a supportive guardian by VCAT to provide support to a person with disability around medical treatment decision-making.
+The Guardianship and Administration Act 2019 (Vic) enables the Victorian Civil and Administrative Tribunal to appoint a supportive guardian to support to a person with disability around medical treatment decision-making.

-For further information about supported decision-making in Victoria visit our Stopping treatment (Victoria) webpage.
+For further information about supported decision-making visit the Victoria Treatment Decisions webpage.

 Guardianship law by Australian State and Territory